Consistent subsectors of maximal supergravity and wrapped M5-branes: supergravity and its consistent subsectors

 Two slightly unintuitive situations might arise.
-Firstly, the constraints (\ref{eq:TruncCondXLin}) might only be satisfied for some, but not all, embedding tensors in the same E$_{7(7)}$-duality orbit (\ref{eq:TransXSymbol}).
-Namely, it might happen that, given $G_S$-invariants $\hat{K}_I{}^M$, $K^{x}{}_\alpha$, and two $\cN=8$ embedding tensors $X_M$, $\tilde{X}_M$ related by a duality transformation (\ref{eq:TransXSymbol}), the consistency conditions (\ref{eq:TruncCondXLin}) hold only for one of them, say $\tilde{X}_M$, making the $G_S$-invariant truncation consistent in that frame, but not for the other, $X_M$, rendering the truncation inconsistent in the latter.
+Firstly, the constraints (\ref{eq:TruncCondXLin}), (\ref{eq:TruncCondXQuad}) might only be satisfied for some, but not all, embedding tensors in the same E$_{7(7)}$-duality orbit (\ref{eq:TransXSymbol}).
+Namely, it might happen that, given $G_S$-invariants $\hat{K}_I{}^M$, $K^{x}{}_\alpha$, and two $\cN=8$ embedding tensors $X_M$, $\tilde{X}_M$ related by a duality transformation (\ref{eq:TransXSymbol}), the consistency conditions (\ref{eq:TruncCondXLin}), (\ref{eq:TruncCondXQuad}) hold only for one of them, say $\tilde{X}_M$, making the $G_S$-invariant truncation consistent in that frame, but not for the other, $X_M$, rendering the truncation inconsistent in the latter.
 The $\cN=8$ frame democracy promised by E$_{7(7)}$ duality turns out to have an orwellian character as far as consistent subtruncation is concerned, where ``all frames are equal, but some frames are more equal than others''.
-Secondly, it might also happen that the $G_S$-invariant truncation does go through in two duality-related frames, $X_M$ and $\tilde{X}_M$, but the truncated theories obtained from either one differ.
-Examples of both situations will be discussed in section \ref{eq:AdSvac}.
+Of course, this situation arises because (\ref{eq:TransXSymbol}) only affects the embedding tensor, not the $G_S$-invariants, which are fixed.
+An example of this situation will be discussed in section \ref{eq:AdSvac}.
+Secondly, it might also happen as a logical possibility that the $G_S$-invariant truncation does go through in two duality-related frames, $X_M$ and $\tilde{X}_M$, but the truncated theories obtained from either one differ.

 Finally, we conclude this section with an observation specific to trombone-gauged, $\vartheta_M \neq 0$, maximal supergravities.
 As reviewed in section \ref{sec:FieldContentET}, the latter must be described at the level of the field equations, as they do not admit a Lagrangian \cite{LeDiffon:2011wt}.
 Yet, certain consistent subsectors thereof could themselves be described by a perfectly well-defined Lagrangian.
 This will be the case if the trombone component inherited by the subsector vanishes,